monix/monix.io/_tut/docs/3x/reactive/observable.md

   }
 ```

-Which can be customized further, for instance adding exponential backoff:
+Which can be customized further.
+For example, we can add exponential backoff:

 ```tut:silent
 def retryBackoff[A](source: Observable[A],